originphp/framework/origin/docs/models/index.md

 Models should only be used from within controllers or other models.

-If you need to load any model then you can use the the following code
+If you need to load any model from anywhere then you can use the the following code
 ```php
   use Origin\Model\ModelRegistry;